ungoogled-software/ungoogled-chromium/BUILDING.md

 ### Windows

 **NOTE**: There is no official maintainer for this platform.
-If there is a problem, please submit a pull request or issue.
+If there is a problem, please submit a pull request or issue (after checking the status page in the Wiki first).

-Curent Status: **BROKEN**

 Google only supports [Windows 7 x64 or newer](https://chromium.googlesource.com/chromium/src/+/64.0.3282.168/docs/windows_build_instructions.md#system-requirements).
 These instructions are tested on Windows 10 Home x64.